open-pdf-sign/open-pdf-sign-configurator/README.md

 For more details please go to  https://openpdfsign.org/
 ## Requirements
 * Java 8 or higher
-* python 3.9 or high
+* python 3.9 or higher
 * Webserver (currently only Nginx supported)
 * SSL certificate (tested with letsencrypt)